|

 applying list-oriented processing to a set of input values as part of a

-larger pipeline (with the output often going to another map
+larger pipeline (with the output often going to another map, or

 Unfortunately, things like creating hash tables on the fly are not as easy